Population: 521,875

 Governance and Regulation

 The Department of Education and Early Childhood Development continues to track the method of delivery that students complete their studies through distance learning.
-Historically this data was available through the K-12 School Profile System.
-However, this system stopped reporting data related to distance learning as of the 2019-20 school year.
+Historically this data was available through the annual Education Statistics: Elementary-Secondary publication, but that ceased in 2018-19.
+It was also available in the K-12 School Profile System, however, as of the 2019-20 school year this system also stopped reporting data related to distance learning.

 K-12 Distance and Online Learning Activity